kubevirt/user-guide/docs/compute/persistent_tpm_and_uefi_state.md

 ## Backend storage

 KubeVirt automatically creates backend storage PVCs for VMs that need it.
-However, to persist TPM and UEFI state, the admin must first enable the `VMPersistentState` feature gate.
+However, to persist TPM and UEFI state, the admin must first enable the `VMPersistentState` feature gate. `vmStateStorageClass` may be used to manually specify a storage class, otherwise the default storage class will be used.

-If [live migration](live_migration.md) is required, then the `vmStateStorageClass` configuration parameter should be set, and must reference a storage class that supports read-write-many (RWX) in filesystem mode (FS).

 Here's an example of KubeVirt CR that sets both:
 ```yaml